hasadna/monorepo/CONTRIBUTING.md

 ![Screenshot 5](https://i.imgur.com/ZuiGruB.png)

 # Opening an issue
-If it is related to a specific project, mark it as such.
+If it is related to a specific project, mark the title as such.
 For example:

 `Noloan: New button in PrettyButtonsActivity doesn't work`